Iowa law banning most abortions after six weeks of pregnancy to take effect Monday

 The high court’s order gave a decisive win to Iowa’s Republican leaders after years of legislative and legal battles.

 Iowa will join more than a dozen states where abortion access has been sharply curbed in the two years since the U.S. Supreme Court overturned Roe v.
 Wade.
-Currently, 14 states have near-total bans at all stages of pregnancy and three states ban abortions after about six weeks of pregnancy.
-That’s roughly when a fetal heartbeat can be detected.
+Currently, 14 states have near-total bans at all stages of pregnancy and three states — Iowa will make four — ban abortions after about six weeks of pregnancy.

+Abortion access stands to be a major issue in the 2024 election, especially as Vice President Kamala Harris aims to lead the Democratic Party.
+Harris has said “everything is at stake” with reproductive health in November’s election and has traveled across the country to draw attention to the issue, including in Des Moines roughly a year ago after the stricter law initially passed.

 Iowa’s Republican-controlled Legislature passed the law in a special session last July, and a legal challenge was immediately filed by the American Civil Liberties Union of Iowa, Planned Parenthood North Central States and the Emma Goldman Clinic.
 The law was in effect for just a few days before a district court judge temporarily blocked it.